joesaistuff/ProdBot/README.md

 ## 🧑‍💻 How is it used?

-Users interact with Prod Bot in a conversational manner.
+Users interact with Pro x Bot in a conversational manner.
 Here’s how:
 1. Input tasks or goals for the day or week.
-2. Organize them into structured plans using prompts from Prod Bot.
+2. Organize them into structured plans using prompts from Pro x Bot.
 3. Get motivational messages and reminders to stay on track.

-Prod Bot is ideal for:
+Pro x Bot is ideal for:
 * Individuals needing help with time management.
 * People looking to create to-do lists and actionable plans.
 * Anyone who enjoys a motivating digital assistant for their goals.

 ## 🧠 Data sources and AI methods

-Prod Bot relies on user-provided data (tasks, goals, schedules) for creating plans.
+Pro x Bot relies on user-provided data (tasks, goals, schedules) for creating plans.
 For motivation and encouragement, it uses:
 * Predefined motivational quotes and strategies.
 * Basic natural language processing to understand and structure user inputs.